PrincessGabriella/Hotel-Booking-Demand/README.md

 # Hotel-Booking-Demand

-This dataset contains booking information for a city hotel and a resort hotel from Kaggle.
-It is originally from the article written by Nuno Antonio, Ana de Almeida, and Luis Nunes for Data in Brief, Vol. 22, 2019.
+This dataset contains booking information for a city hotel and a resort hotel from Kaggle (link: https://www.kaggle.com/datasets/jessemostipak/hotel-booking-demand/data).
+It is originally from the article written by Nuno Antonio, Ana de Almeida, and Luis Nunes for Data in Brief, Vol. 22, 2019 (link: https://www.sciencedirect.com/science/article/pii/S2352340918315191).

 ## Background